What is your position and title at UH?

 What advice or encouragement would you give UH staff and students?

-What is something about you than many co-workers and students do not know about you?
+What is something about you that many co-workers do not know about you?

 During my undergraduate years, I spent a semester working at The Magic Kingdom as part of the Walt Disney World College Intern Program.
 I had to wear a costume that resembled a character from the “The Sound of Music” (yes, petticoat included), became an expert on the underground tunnels-learning all the secret entrances into the park, and once even had the opportunity to help evacuate guests from the “It’s A Small World” ride all while keeping the Disney magic alive.
 I also learned about the business philosophies and practices of an amazing Fortune 500 Company and lived with students from around the world.
 Though I admit, the experience made me a bit of a Disney fanatic; it was singlehandedly the best experience of my college career.

 “If you can dream it, you can achieve it.
 Always remember this whole thing started with a dream and a mouse”- Walt Disney